aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week12.rst

 * Find files to download and instructions on Canvas at Files > Problem Sets > PS9

-* Submit files as directed to the Problem Set 9 assignment on Canvas.
+* Submit files as directed to the Problem Set 9 assignment on Canvas before **11:59 PM on Monday November 27**

 **In this problem set, you will:**